 Multi-tenancy is a software architecture where a single application serves multiple customers, called tenants.
 Each tenant’s data and configurations remain separate, ensuring privacy and customization within the same application environment.

-Regulatory standards like GDPR and SOC 2 influence multi-tenant designs, requiring strict data isolation and auditability.
-Proper multi-tenant systems incorporate these standards to ensure compliance and protect sensitive information.
+Regulatory standards influence multi-tenant designs, requiring strict data isolation and auditability.
+Proper multi-tenant systems incorporate these standards to ensure compliance and protect sensitive information, particularly when navigating GDPR compliance in no-code environments.

 Single-Tenant vs Multi-Tenant Models